adtrak-core/boilerplate/README.md

 18. Edit line ```12``` to the name of your local site. *(e.g. my-new-site.vm)*
 19. Visit your new site in the browser and set up Wordpress **MAKE SURE YOU USE ```adtrakwp_``` AS YOUR TABLE PREFIX** (the wp-config file will be ignored by GIT)
 20. You may need to edit the ```wp-config.php``` file to change charset.
 Add this line if this is the case: ```define( 'DB_CHARSET', 'utf8mb4' );```
-21. Log in and activate all plugins (except WooCoommerce plugins if you're site will not use them - delete these if so)
+21. Log in and activate relevant plugins (except WooCoommerce plugins if you're site will not use them - delete these if so)
 22. Activate your theme through the WordPress admin console
 23. Open the Command Line / Terminal and make sure you're in your theme folder
 24. Run ```npm run dev``` or ```gulp```